Diana Baldelomar, OTR/L

 Kathryn (Noble) Riffle, MS, OTR/L

-Katie is a Licensed and Certified Occupational Therapist.
+Katie is a licensed and certified Occupational Therapist.
 She obtained her Bachelor of Science degree in Occupational Therapy (OT) from Cleveland State University.
 She completed her post professional Masters in OT at Tufts University where she also received a Certificate of Advanced Studies.
 Katie has completed the Sensory Integration Assessment and Intervention certification.
 Katie is a senior therapist at OTA and is a mentor to the staff.
 She leads the OT treatment intensives for international children.
 She is certified in Interactive Metronome, Therapeutic Listening, The Listening Program, and Visual Vestibular Integration.
 She has pediatric experience in clinic, home, and school-based services.
-Her special interests include techniques that focus on Floor-time techniques, Brain Gym, NeuroNet, and Social Skills techniques.
+Her special interests include techniques that focus on Floor-time, Brain Gym, NeuroNet, and Social Skills techniques.
 She also has experience coaching families in Floor-time techniques and organizing play groups for social interaction.

 X262 | firstname.lastname@example.org

 Melanie is a licensed and certified Occupational Therapist.
 She received her Bachelors degree from Quinnipiac University.
 She has been working at OTA since 2003.
 Prior to working at OTA, she worked in Early Intervention.
 In 2003 she completed the Comprehensive Program in Sensory Integration and is SIPT certified.
 Additional to training in Sensory Integration, she is a certified provider for Therapeutic Listening, The Listening Program, and Integrated Listening Systems.
 Other specialized trainings that Melanie has received are CranioSacral therapy and feeding and oral motor therapies.
 Outside interests include being an advocate for natural childbirth and mother-infant bonding.
 She also enjoys salsa dancing.